 - Wooden poles (Gelam) are infested by shipworm and mollusc. - Wooden poles (mangrove) were attacked by 'teredo worms' at locations.
-Furthermore, the sustainability of mangroves usage is limited. - Steel beams are very expensive and heavy. - Wooden poles might be protected with semi-pyrolysis.
-It is not tested due to its impact on the environment.
-Its use is forbidden in several countries around the world.
-The process would bring out some protective compounds and rid some of the specimens that natural agents of biological degradation like to eat.
+Furthermore, the sustainability of mangroves usage is limited. - Steel beams are very expensive and heavy. - ٠

 The lifetime of the bamboo and wooden poles is often less than the required 5 years due to shipworm and other local threats and results in high maintenance requirements.
 The lifetime can be increased by covering them with carpet or other materials, protecting them from the shipworm (tritip).
 These wrappings have to be resistant against puncture and tearing by brushwood when placed.
 This is currently being tested.
 The results will be incorporated in this guideline as soon as they become available.